 Securing a complex attack surface from an evolving threat landscape can feel like battling a multi-headed hydra.
 Each head represents a different threat — ransomware, attacks on critical infrastructure, supply chain risks, or even nation-state actors.
 And when your attack surface spans IT, OT, IoT, industrial, and medical devices across cloud and virtual environments, the risks pile up quickly.

 This is exactly where actionable insights come in.
-I recently discussed this with my colleague, Drew Senko, during a webinar on attack surface management.
+I recently discussed this during a webinar on attack surface management.
 We call this type of insight “asset intelligence,” and it’s crucial for anyone managing a modern attack surface.

 You’ve probably heard a lot about “visibility” in cybersecurity.
 But let’s be real — visibility alone doesn’t solve your problems.
 In fact, it can create more headaches if all you’re getting are surface-level data points and endless alerts.
 For example, knowing the MAC and IP address of a device on your network doesn’t help much.
 What asset categories or profiles does this device fall under?
 How does this device relate to other assets in the network?
 You need deeper context to understand what really matters to your organization so you can prioritize and take action.